Cecily Parks

 Cecily Parks is an American poet and professor.
 She is author of three poetry collections: The Seeds (Alice James Books, 2025); O’Nights (Alice James Books, 2015); and Field Folly Snow (University of Georgia Press, 2008).

 Biography

 Parks was born in 1976.
 She attended Rice University and graduated in 1999.
 As an undergraduate, Parks contributed reporting to The Rice Thresher and developed an interest in poetry during her senior year after taking a workshop.
 Following her graduation, she received her MA in poetry from the Johns Hopkins Writing Seminars in 2000.

-Parks later earned her MFA in poetry at Columbia University and received her PhD at City University of New York, where she wrote a dissertation on American women writers and swamps.
+Parks later earned her Master of Fine Arts in poetry at Columbia University and received her PhD at Graduate Center of the City University of New York, where she wrote a dissertation on American women writers and swamps.